uf-mil/mil/docs/design/passive_sonar/passive_sonar.rst

 ____________________________________________
 (raw, max convolution, gradient) that caused the most recent trigger (only hydrophone 0), look at ``/hydrophones/triggering/trigger_debug``

-It should look somthing like this (30kHz):
+It should look something like this (30kHz):

 .. image:: trigger_debug.png